Vulnerabilities / Browser XSS protection disabled

 CVSS:3.0/AV:N/AC:H/PR:N/UI:R/S:C/C:L/I:L/A:N

 The application explicitly disables the browser Cross-Site Scripting (XSS) filter functionality, thus reducing the level of protection browsers provide to users.
-The XSS filter detects and blocks the execution of malicious code that may be present in an URL, reducing the chances of an attacker being able to explore a XSS vulnerability in the application.
+The XSS filter detects and blocks the execution of malicious code that may be present in a URL, reducing the chances of an attacker being able to explore an XSS vulnerability in the application.

-This filter should be seen as an extra layer of defense against XSS, and not as replacement of the recommended XSS prevention techniques.
+This filter should be seen as an extra layer of defense against XSS and not as a replacement for the recommended XSS prevention techniques.

 How to fix

-This problem is caused because the application sends the header X-XSS-Protection with value 0, so can either stop sending the header or changing it to 1.
+• This problem is caused because the application sends the header X-XSS-Protection with value 0, so it can either stop sending the header or change it to 1; mode=block.

-By default, browsers have the XSS protection enabled, therefore not sending the header at all will keep the XSS filter enabled.
-Sending the header with 1 will enable the protection, if not already.
+By default, browsers have the XSS protection enabled, therefore, not sending the header at all will keep the XSS filter enabled.
+Sending the header with 1; mode=block will enable the protection, if not already.
 The header will look like this:

 X-XSS-Protection: 1; mode=block